RL-arch/detector/README.md

 * In the [bayesian/detect_1.py](./detector/bayesian/detect_1.py#L11-L18), modify the paths of your _Image_ folder descirbed in **2.1** (**line 11~38**, indicated in the comments):

-  `folder_images = <your iamge path>`
+  `folder_images = <your image path>`

-    load the trained model to count the total number, we put the model in the directory _/trained_models/bayesian/best_model.pth_.
+    Load the trained model to count the total number, we put the model in the directory _/trained_models/bayesian/best_model.pth_.
 Copy and paste the location of this file into the path:

     `model_baylos = <the path of trained VGG19 model>`